Remote workflows

 Remote Logging. - Enable

-Listen for Development Builds. - Use
+Listen for Development Builds. - Open

 The toolbar and status area show remote state as the editor listens and devices connect.